The Shocking Truth Behind Soaring HVAC Prices

 - Truckers transport cargo from ships to places throughout the US.
 Many truck drivers are owner-operators, meaning they are self-employed drivers and don’t work for a particular company.
 About 9% of all truck drivers don’t own their truck, but instead lease their truck.

 - California makes it difficult for leased trucker owner-operators to work in that state.
-That means there’s a lot fewer truckers who can load products onto their trucks from these California ports.
+That means there’re much fewer truckers who can load products onto their trucks from these California ports.
 This just creates more delays.

-Gas & diesel power the majority of vehicles in the US.
-And fuel costs are going up.
+Gas and diesel power the majority of vehicles in the US, and fuel costs are going up.

 - Since truck drivers have to use fuel to drive across the country, rising gas prices make it more expensive to transport goods by truck.
 That cost gets passed on to consumers, making products more expensive.